 Habermas, Jürgen

-Jürgen Habermas (UK: /ˈhɑːbərmæs/, US: /-mɑːs/; German: [ˈjʏʁɡn̩ ˈhaːbɐmaːs]; born 18 June 1929) is a German philosopher and social theorist in the tradition of critical theory and pragmatism.
-His work addresses communicative rationality and the public sphere. [...]
-Associated with the Frankfurt School, Habermas's work focuses on the foundations of epistemology and social theory, the analysis of advanced capitalism and democracy, the rule of law in a critical social-evolutionary context, albeit within the confines of the natural law tradition, and contemporary politics, particularly German politics.
+Jürgen Habermas (18 June 1929 – 14 March 2026) was a German philosopher and social theorist in the tradition of critical theory and pragmatism.
+His work addressed communicative rationality and the public sphere.
+He held professorships at Heidelberg University and Goethe University Frankfurt and directed the Max Planck Institute in Starnberg. [...]
+Associated with the Frankfurt School, Habermas's work focused on the foundations of epistemology and social theory, the analysis of advanced capitalism and democracy, the rule of law in a critical social-evolutionary context, and contemporary politics, particularly German politics.
+His major works include The Structural Transformation of the Public Sphere (1962), a social history of the emergence and decline of bourgeois public discourse, and The Theory of Communicative Action (1981), which advanced a theory of rationality grounded in interpersonal linguistic communication rather than in instrumental or strategic reason.
+He developed the concept of discourse ethics and argued that the Enlightenment remained an "unfinished project" requiring correction rather than abandonment.
 Habermas's theoretical system is devoted to revealing the possibility of reason, emancipation, and rational-critical communication latent in modern institutions and in the human capacity to deliberate and pursue rational interests.
-Habermas was known for his work on the concept of modernity, particularly with respect to the discussions of rationalization originally set forth by Max Weber.
-He has been influenced by American pragmatism, action theory, and poststructuralism.
+Habermas was known for his work on the phenomenon of modernity, particularly with respect to the discussions of rationalization originally set forth by Max Weber.
+He was influenced by American pragmatism, action theory, and poststructuralism.
+As a public intellectual, Habermas intervened prominently in the West German Historikerstreit of 1986, accusing conservative historians of relativizing the Holocaust, and advocated for deeper European political integration.
+In his later work, he engaged with the public role of religion in secular societies, including in a widely discussed 2004 dialogue with Cardinal Joseph Ratzinger (later Pope Benedict XVI).

 Bibliografia nazionale italiana: nuova serie del bollettino delle pubblicazioni italiane ricevute per diritto di stampa a cura della Biblioteca nazionale centrale di Firenze.
 A. 1, n.
 1 (gen. 1958)- Firenze, Centro nazionale per il catalogo unico delle biblioteche italiane e per le informazioni bibliografiche, 1958- (CDROM